fusioninventory/fusioninventory-agent/tools/darwin/README.txt

 PREREQUISITES

 - XCode 3.0
-- Darwin Perl dependancies [location TBD]
+- Darwin Perl dependancies [A tarball with all the PerlDep's you'll need for this to run in darwin-land, location TBD]
+- OCSNG.pmproj [Apple PackageMaker binrary settings file, location TBD]
 - PackageMaker

 BUILDING/INSTALLING